-The exceptions in Section 146C.2 are insufficient to protect the health of the pregnant patient.
-Section 146C.2 allows for abortion after six weeks if it is a "medical emergency" or if the abortion is "medically necessary."
-The law says a "medical emergency" exists only when an abortion is necessary "to preserve the life of the pregnant woman whose life is endangered by a physical disorder, physical illness, or physical injury" or "when continuation of the pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily function of the pregnant woman."46 It does not include "psychological conditions, emotional conditions, familial conditions, or the woman's age."47 The law defines "medically necessary" to allow abortions after six weeks in cases of rape, incest, miscarriage, and fetal abnormalities that are "incompatible with life."48
+The exceptions in Section 146E.2 are insufficient to protect the health of pregnant patients.
+Section 146E.2 allows for abortion after six weeks if it is a "medical emergency" or if a "fetal heartbeat exception exists."
+The statute says a "medical emergency" exists only when an abortion is necessary "to preserve the life of the pregnant woman whose life is endangered by a physical disorder, physical illness, or physical injury" or "when continuation of the pregnancy will create a serious risk of substantial and irreversible impairment of a major bodily function of the pregnant woman."47 A medical emergency cannot be based on "psychological conditions, emotional conditions, familial conditions, or the woman's age."48 The "fetal heartbeat exception" in the statute allows abortions after six weeks in cases of rape, incest, miscarriage, and fetal abnormalities that are "incompatible with life."49 The statute requires the